Vishwaak/blog.github.io/README.md

 FLEX
 ===
-This is one of the standard themes used for blogging.
+This is one of the standard themes used for blogging.Building this one takes you lot of time.

 Installation
 ===